 What is Congenital Heart Disease (CHD)?

 Congenital Heart Disease (CHD) is the term used to describe a number of different problems that affect how well a baby’s heart works.
-CHD is responsible for 40% of all deaths from congenital anomalies, and accounts for up to 7.5% of all infant deaths – that’s 1 in 13.
+CHD accounts for up to 12% of all infant deaths – that’s 1 in 10.

 CHD is the most common congenital birth defect – affecting 1 in every 125 babies – and around 3000 surgeries or catheter procedures took place on babies under one year of age in the last recorded year.
 6000 babies are born with a congenital heart defect every year, and of this 1000 babies leave hospital every year with their heart defect undetected.
 Tiny Tickers is the only UK charity working to improve prenatal detection rates of heart conditions in babies and our work has a direct and significant impact on national detection rates of heart defects.